de-DEen-US

 CopyRight2's Computer and Profile Migration feature assists in user profile migration on remote computers.
 This includes keeping application settings, existing data, shortcuts and personal preferences intact.

-The feature supports migrating domain computer objects to target domains within the same or a different Active Directory forest.
-It automatically updates the client computers' domain membership, providing a practical solution for Windows® profile migrations.
+It enables seamless migration of domain computer objects to target domains within the same or a different Active Directory forest, automatically updating client computers' domain membership—a practical solution for Windows® profile migrations.

 CopyRight2's password migration feature allows users to continue using their current passwords on their desktop after the migration.
 This makes it easy for users to log in without having to create new passwords.
 The feature ensures a seamless transition for users during the migration process.
 Users can maintain their login credentials without any disruption to their workflow.